marisalim/marisalim.github.io/research.md

 We also used metabarcoding and whole genome shotgun sequencing to examine both the microbial and Eukaryotic communities at several high-altitude aquatic sites.
 Montane environments, with their extreme conditions, offer the perfect opportunity to study [ecosystems experiencing climate change](https://newsroom.wcs.org/News-Releases/articleType/ArticleView/articleId/12472/Wildlife-Conservation-Society-Molecular-Biologist-Tracie-Seimon-Participates-in-Trailblazing-National-Geographic-and-Rolex-Expedition-to-Mt-Everest.aspx).
 The remote biological communities of the Himalayas are difficult to study and few genetic studies have been carried out to document their biodiversity across the Tree of Life.

-## On the Evolution and Diversification of Hummingbirds
+## On the evolution and diversification of hummingbirds

 ![](/assets/img/jacobin.jpg)